mdnurakmal/neo4j-gcp-viz/README.md

 Cloud run only allows 1 expose port but neo4j requires 2 port

 If a new resource is created from kubernetes , how do we let terraform manage it ?

+To do
+Currently it assume there is only 1 Public IP (1 Load balancer)